-A total of 265 people infected with the outbreak strains of Salmonella Typhimurium were reported from South Dakota, Nebraska, Minnesota, Iowa, Wisconsin, Illinois, Indiana and Mississippi.
+The CDC reports as of April 6, 2018, 170 people infected with the outbreak strains of Salmonella Typhimurium have been reported from South Dakota, Nebraska, Minnesota, Iowa, Wisconsin, Illinois, Indiana, and Mississippi.

-Illnesses started on dates ranging from January 8, 2018, to March 20, 2018.
-Ill people ranged in age from less than 1 year to 89 years, with a median age of 57.
-Sixty-seven percent of people were female.
-Ninety-four hospitalizations were reported, including one person from Iowa who died.
+Illnesses started on dates ranging from January 8, 2018, to February 18, 2018.
+Ill people range in age from 7 to 89 years, with a median age of 59.
+Sixty-seven percent of ill people are female.
+94 hospitalizations and one death been reported.

-As of April 6, 2018, this outbreak appears to be over.
+As of April 6, the outbreak appears to be over.

 WGS analysis did not identify predicted antibiotic resistance in 67 of 72 isolates (70 ill people and 2 food samples).
 Five isolates from ill people contained genes for resistance to all or some of the following antibiotics: amoxicillin-clavulanic acid, ampicillin, cefoxitin, ceftriaxone, gentamicin, streptomycin, sulfamethoxazole, and tetracycline.
 This resistance is unlikely to affect the treatment of most people, but some infections might be difficult to treat with antibiotics usually prescribed and may require a different antibiotic.
 Testing of outbreak isolates using standard antibiotic susceptibility testing methods is currently underway in CDC’s National Antimicrobial Resistance Monitoring System (NARMS) laboratory.